chenshixin/flutter_dribble/README.md

 api | Classes to load data from dribbble. model | Model classes to parse json from api. ui | Pages and components. keys.dart | Dribbble keys are defined here.
-You can replace yours here(or user mine). main.dart | Entry for this app.
+You can replace yours here(or keep mine). main.dart | Entry for this app.

 ## Building